arniecommits/mvision-edr-Attivo-integrations/README.md

 # mvision-edr-Attivo-integrations
- These are some sample API integration patterns between Attivo's Deception Fabric and MV EDR The idea here is simple, Attivo's Botsink solution detects a threat and MVISION EDR provides rich data and context to the high fidelity detection from Attivo.
+ These are some sample API integration patterns between Attivo's Deception Fabric and MV EDR The idea here is simple, Attivo's Botsink solution detects a threat and MVISION EDR provides rich data , context and response actions to the high fidelity detection from Attivo.

 Please fill in the following connection details in the script before executing